 - Income-based Jobseeker's Allowance

 - Universal Credit.

-Help with service charges is paid and claimed through your normal application for one of these benefits.
-To apply for help, you need to contact your local benefit office.
-They will ask to see details about your service charges, for example your invoices.
+Help with service charges is paid and claimed through your application for one of the above benefits.
+To apply for help, contact your local benefits office.
+They will ask to see details of your service charges, such as your invoices.
 You may also need to provide information about your lease.
-Not all types of service charge are covered.

 If you live in Northern Ireland, contact the Northern Ireland Housing Executive for information about help with service charges.